insightsengineering/r-pkgdown-multiversion/README.md

 * `MS_ADD_LINKS_AFTER`:

-    _Description_: Add links to documentation after anchor contains the value. `NEWS.md` file content is used by `pkgdown` to create _Changelog_ site and link to otherwise there can be only the _Reference_ menu
+    _Description_: Add links to documentation menu as a next to it.
+    Additional information:
+  * If R package contains file `NEWS.md` than `pkgdown` create two menus _Reference_  and  _Changelog_.
+This happens most often and that's a reason why value `Changelog` is configured by default.
+  * First menu _Reference_ is created always.

     _Required_: false